specklesystems/speckle-server/packages/ui-components/README.md

 It's suggested that you also install the `@speckle/ui-components-nuxt` Nuxt module.
 It will ensure that all of the Vue components can be auto-imported like components in nuxt's `./components` directory.
 No need to import them manually anymore and you'll also get proper TS typing in your Vue templates out of the box!

-You'll also have to add the following to your `build.transpile` array in your nuxt config:
+Additionally you should add the following to your `build.transpile` array in your nuxt config:

 ```js
 // nuxt.config.js